suwashah/CipherHunt/README.md

 # Participant Features
 ## Signup

-### User Registration: Users can sign up by providing:
+### 1. User Registration:
+Users can sign up by providing:
     -  Email Address
     -  Password
     -  First Name
     -  Last Name
     -  Mobile Number

+### 2. Email Validation:
+Users can only sign up if their email address is not already registered.

+### 3. Notification:
+Users receive a welcome notification upon successful signup.